KitHat/substrate-rbac/design/README.md

         * it will take considerably more time to implement
         * for some users such role system may be overcomplicated (e.g. a number of users would avoid using KeyCloak for their role management because of such approach)

-We need to make a choice.
 For the work task purposes I chose the second option, because it is a balance of better desicions and time consumption.
 Also it makes the best fit for the task stated in the document.
-However, for the real project I would push for the third option and would implement a permission-based system.
+However, for the real project I would push for the third option and would implement a permission-based system -- from my point of view it is a good idea to divide permissions and roles.

 ### Functionality breakdown